gfunderburk/cps209/README.md

 ## Known Issues:
-PLayer Health Bar sometimes delays in updating.
+- Player Health Bar sometimes delays in updating.
+- Game does not end when player health reaches 0 (will add fix ASAP).
+- Game does not load properly every time.
+- Some extra AI battle sounds not playing properly.

 ## Recording: